in28minutes/java-cheat-sheet/README.md

 #### LinkedHashSet
 LinkedHashSet implements set interface and exposes similar operations to a HashSet.
 Difference is that LinkedHashSet maintains insertion order.
 When we iterate a LinkedHashSet, we would get the elements back in the order in which they were inserted.
 #### TreeSet
-TreeSet implements Set, SortedSet and NavigableSet interfaces.TreeSet is similar to HashSet except that it stores elementÕs in Sorted Order.
+TreeSet implements Set, SortedSet and NavigableSet interfaces.TreeSet is similar to HashSet except that it stores element's in Sorted Order.
 ```
 Set<String> treeSet = new TreeSet<String>();